 2 avocados if they are Hass, or one large Florida avocado, almost ripe.
 You still want a bit of firmness but still a little soft.
 Pitted and chopped into medium sizes pieces.

-One medium onion chopped
+One medium onion chopped3 to 4 chilies

 5 curry leaves